 You can also use your ATM card to withdraw HKD.
 The exchange rates are comparable.
 This is what I intended to do but my ATM card kept getting rejected at the airport.
 I did notify my bank that we were going on a trip so that wasn’t the issue.
 I’ve found that my ATM card works in some countries but not in others so it’s always a good idea to bring cash and/or credit cards as a backup.

 We’ve stayed in many areas in Hong Kong through the years.
 The city’s MTR system is so efficient it’s easy to get around no matter where you stay.
 But first-timers, it’s best to stay on the Kowloon side or on Hong Kong Island, close to the harbor.

 Listed below are some of the most convenient areas to stay in Hong Kong, along with a color-coded map to help you better understand where each of these areas are.
+Click on the link for an interactive version of the map.
 (Please note that marked areas are approximations only)

 RED – Tsim Sha Tsui

 PINK – Causeway Bay

 BLUE – Wan Chai